 No creditor can simply garnish your wages because you owe an unpaid debt.
 Before a bail bonds company can seize your assets, it must win a lawsuit against you.
-After winning a lawsuit, the bail bonds company receives a from the court that ultimately grants the company the ability to garnish your wages.
+After winning a lawsuit, the bail bonds company receives a civil judgment from the court that ultimately grants the company the ability to garnish your wages.

 Like any debt collector, a bail bonds company only needs to prove its case to the court if you, the debtor, respond to the summons and appear in court.
 If you do not appear in court, the bail bondsman wins its case -- and subsequently, its judgment -- by default.

 In your own defense, you or your attorney can demand that the bail bonds company provide documentation supporting its claim that you owe unpaid bail.
 In general, a creditor must provide the court with a copy of the debtor's original contract and any additional evidence that validates both the debt and the creditor's right to recover it.

 Proving the Case